eclipse-aaspe/package-explorer/src/Notes_V3.md

 # Notes for migrating to V3.0
 This files holds notes for migrating Package Explorer sources to meta mode V3.0

+## Projects, currently unloaded

+These projects are not migrated or integrated, yet.
+These projects need to be UNLOADED (for Visual Studio), to get a compiling solution.

+* AasxCsharpLibrary.Tests
+* AasxDictionaryImport.Tests
+* AasxRestServerLibrary
+* AasxSchemaExport.Tests
+* AasxRestConsoleServer
+* AasxToolkit.Tests
+* AasxUaNetConsoleServer
+* AasxPackageExplorer.GuiTests
+* AasxPackageExplorer.Tests
+* BlazorUI

 ## Observations

 * AdminShellPackageSupplementaryFile is not IReferable anymore!!